Roenbaeck/sim-loyalty/README.md

 - Asymptote (if exists): `sum(segment_size / segment_churn_rate)` for each segment

 ### Note on Acquisition Growth
 This model assumes **fixed monthly acquisition** to isolate retention dynamics and calculate steady-state (asymptote).
+This assumption is realistic for:
+- Mature businesses in stable markets
+- Companies with consistent marketing spend
+- Market-share limited acquisition (e.g., B2B, niches)

-This lets you answer questions like:
+Fixed acquisition lets you answer key strategic questions:
 - "At 1,000 customers/month, what's our ceiling?"
 - "How much does improving retention lift our steady-state?"

-**For growing acquisition** (e.g., 1,000 → 1,100 → 1,200/month), run multiple scenarios at different acquisition levels and interpolate externally, or build your own growth projections on top of the retention insights.
+**For high-growth scenarios** (e.g., 1,000 → 1,500 → 2,000/month), run multiple scenarios at different acquisition levels and interpolate externally.
 Mixing acquisition growth with retention modeling makes it harder to isolate what drives results.

 ## Model Limitations & Validation